 Scroll down to the big button that says Download Aptoide TV and click.

 Depending on your Internet speed, downloading could take a few seconds or longer.
-The file is around 11MB, so it’s not large by any means.
+The file is around 11MB, so it’s not large.

 Click Install to continue.

-If successful, you’ll be given the option to delete the APK file that you downloaded.
-I always recommend deleting installation files after you’re through with them in order to save space.
+If successful, you’ll be given the option to delete the APK file you downloaded.
+I always recommend deleting installation files after you’re through with them to save space.

 Click Delete to continue.